Decontamination layout for Level A

 🔹 Key Precautions:

-• Do not use high-pressure sprays, as they can damage PPE seals.
+• Do not use high-pressure sprays, as they can damage PPE seals

 Station 3: Soap & Chemical Neutralization Wash